Taking Weight Measurements on a Physician Scale or Gym Scale: A Step-by-Step Guide with Activities to Improve Your Skills Quickly

 5. Understanding the Calibration Marks

+Each calibration mark on the scale represents a weight increment.
+Reading them correctly is essential for precise documentation.
 From this point forward, we will assume that the patient is already on the scale, the balance pointer is floating in the balance window, and we are now ready to determine the weight.

 Now let's review the calibration marks on the upper and lower poise bars of the balance beam.